uselagoon/lagoon/README.md

   - PostgreSQL (self managed or via [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/), [Amazon Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/postgresql-features/), [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql), [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres) )

   - MongoDB (self managed, or via [Amazon DocumentDB](https://aws.amazon.com/documentdb/), [Azure Cosmos DB](https://azure.microsoft.com/en-au/services/cosmos-db/) )

+### Testing

+Lagoon has a comprehensive [test suite](https://github.com/amazeeio/lagoon/tree/main/tests/tests), designed to cover most end-user scenarios.
+The testing is automated in Ansible, and runs in a Jenkins install, but can also be run locally in a self-contained cluster.
+The testing provisions a standalone Lagoon cluster, running on KinD, comprising Lagoon Core, Lagoon Remote, a Registry and a set of Managed Databases, and runs test deployments and scenarios for a range of Node.js, Drupal, Python and NGINX projects, all built using the latest Lagoon Images.